 Under the supervision of the Vice President of Academics, the HPER Instructor will engage in a variety of learning support and instructional/institutional practices, recruit, advise and mentor students by providing a positive and encouraging environment for learning; and work collaboratively within the HPER department to include service on various college committees.
 The instructional load may consist of day/night classes, distance learning, mediated classes, and on and off campus classes.
 Instructor must be able to design and implement new courses to curriculum as needed.
 Essential Functions/Responsibilities

-- To understand and commit to the Mission of the College ~“To provide challenging and diverse opportunities for the pursuit of learning and to enhance personal and community development in a responsible, accessible and learner-centered environment”.
+- To understand and commit to the Mission of the College ~ DCCC will provide opportunities for high quality learning and will enhance community and personal development in a student centered environment.

-- Make continuous efforts to improve the quality of instruction by reviewing and utilizing innovative methodologies, techniques and delivery methods, and remaining current on discipline specific and pedagogical issues.
+- Make continuous efforts to improve the quality of instruction by reviewing and utilizing innovative methodologies, techniques, and delivery methods, and remaining current on discipline specific and pedagogical issues.

 - Commit to familiarizing, implementing and utilizing current forms of technology both in instruction and when communicating with staff and students.